8ta4/blog/drafts/A CLI to scrape pages for agents by piggybacking on your browser fingerprint.md

 This isn't for serious scraping.
 Forget residential proxies or Clay.
 I designed this for developers who are just scraping by.

 My ideal outcome is for someone to point me to an existing open-source project that does this better, so I can abandon this.
-If nothing better exists, maybe this solution is useful to someone else facing the same problem right now.
+If nothing better exists, maybe this solution is useful to someone else facing the same problem.

-The tool itself is extremely limited, by design.
+The tool is limited, by design.

 - It doesn't scale.
 It's built for grabbing one page at a time.

 - It's dumb.
 It just gets the `innerText`.

 - The behavioral fingerprint is sterile.
 It doesn't fake any mouse or keyboard activity.
-The absence of this is its own tell.

-Is a tool that just grabs text about to be subsumed by more capable agents that can interact with pages?
+Is a tool that just grabs text about to be subsumed by agents that can interact with pages?